 - 8. Create a class which consists of EMPLOYEE detail like eno ,ename, dept, basic salary, grade.
 Write member functions to get and display them.
 Derive the class PAY from the above class and write a member function to calculate da, hra, pf, depending on the grade and display the Payslip in a neat format using console I/O. - 9.
 Create a class SHAPE which consists of two VIRTUAL FUNCTIONS Cal Area () and Cal Peri to calculate Area and perimeter of various figures.
 Derive three classes SQUARE, RECTANGLE and TRIANGLE from the class SHAPE and calculate Area and perimeter of each class separately and display the results. - 10.
 Create two classes which consists of two private variables, one integer and one float variable in each class.
 Write member functions to get and display them.
-Write a FRIEND function common to arguments and the integer and float values of both the objects separately and display the results.7 hrs
+Write a FRIEND function common to arguments and the integer and float values of both the objects separately and display the results.
+(7 Hours)

-CONSOLE I/O
+CONSOLE I / O

 - 11. Write a user defined function USERFUN () which has the formatting commands like setw (), showpoint, showpos, precision ().
 Write a program which prints a multiplication table and uses USERFUN () for formatting. - 12.
-Write a program to read the name, number, meter reading, consumed units and print out the same and the total bill amount.
+Write a program to read the name, number, meter reading, consumed units and print out the same and the total bill amount .
+(4 Hours)

-Distribution of Marks in ESE CIA
+Distribution of Marks in n ESE CIA

-Experiment 50

-Total

-CIA Practical
+Experiment : 50 CIA Practical : 25

-Record 10
+Record : 10 Exam

-Exam

-5 Attendance
+Total 60 Attendance : 5

-Observation Note 10
+Observation Note : 10

-Book
+book

-40 Total
+Total 40